Rainbow Trout Fishing Guide: Techniques, Gear & Best Waters

 What size rainbow trout is a trophy?

+Depends on the water.
 In most rivers, over 20 inches is notable.
 In premium tailwaters and reservoirs, 24+ inches is a trophy.
-In Alaska, rainbows over 28 inches exist in some rivers.
+In Alaska, rainbows over 28 inches are the target fish — anything smaller is an appetizer.

 Related Guides